risckaust/risc-documentations/docs/source/1-indoor-flight.rst

 * Download the `FlightPlot <https://pixhawk.org/dev/flightplot>`_ software to open your logs.

 * Plot the fields ``ekf2_innovations_0.vel_pos_innov[3]``, ``ekf2_innovations_0.vel_pos_innov[4]``, ``ekf2_innovations_0.vel_pos_innov[5]``
 Those are the innovations on the x/y/z position estimates reported by the ``EKF2``.
 They should very small values, (ideally zero!), see the picture below for reasonable values.
 If those values are large, then ``EKF2`` is not providing accurate estimation.
 This is most likely because of the inconsistency of timestamps of the fused measurements.
 For that, you will need to start adjusting the ``EKF2_<sensor>_DELAY`` parameters that affect the position estimates.
-For example, if you are using mocap, then you will need to adjust ``EKF2_EV_DELAY``.
-It should be decreased if you are feeding mocap data at high rate.
+For example, if you are using Mocap, then you will need to adjust ``EKF2_EV_DELAY``.
+It should be decreased if you are feeding Mocap data at high rate.

 .. image:: ../_static/log_ekf2_innov.png